HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/model_37.md

 # Trivia

-- The reference image for the in-game Model 37 is based on a "Trench" variant of the Model 37, complete with a bayonet mount
+- The reference image for the in-game Model 37 is based on a "Trench" variant of the Model 37, complete with a bayonet mount.
-- The Model 37 ejects spent shells directly downwards
+- The Model 37 ejects spent shells directly downwards.
-  - This is intended to make the shotgun more reliable by keeping out things that could foul it like dirt, dust, and water
+  - This is intended to make the shotgun more reliable by keeping out things that could foul it like dirt, dust, and water.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)
-  - Center jitter on muzzle implicitly enabled
+  - Center jitter on muzzle implicitly enabled.
 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Casing velocity y-component set to ±[2, 5]
+  - Casing velocity y-component set to ±[2, 5].
 - [v0.14.0](https://github.com/HasangerGames/suroi/releases/tag/v0.14.0)
-  - Fire delay decreased to 900ms (from 925ms)
+  - Fire delay decreased to 900ms (from 925ms).
-  - Switch delay decreased to 900ms (from 925ms)
+  - Switch delay decreased to 900ms (from 925ms).
 - [v0.12.1](https://github.com/HasangerGames/suroi/releases/tag/v0.12.1)
-  - Move speed penalty increased to 8% (from 7%)
+  - Move speed penalty increased to 8% (from 7%).
-  - Left fist x-offset decreased to 122 (from 123)
+  - Left fist x-offset decreased to 122 (from 123).
-  - Casing ejection delay set to 450ms
+  - Casing ejection delay set to 450ms.
 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)
-  - Updated world image
+  - Updated world image.
-  - Length decreased to 7.9 (from 10.6)
+  - Length decreased to 7.9 (from 10.6).
-  - Set jitter radius to 1.25
+  - Set jitter radius to 1.25.
-  - Left fist x-offset decreased to 123 (from 145)
+  - Left fist x-offset decreased to 123 (from 145).
-  - Right fist x-offset decreased to 45 (from 60)
+  - Right fist x-offset decreased to 45 (from 60).
-  - Image x-offset decreased to 95 (from 105)
+  - Image x-offset decreased to 95 (from 105).
-  - Casing spawn x-offset increased to 4.5 (from 4)
+  - Casing spawn x-offset increased to 4.5 (from 4).
-  - Right fist z-index set to 4
+  - Right fist z-index set to 4.
-  - Tracer length set to 0.7
+  - Tracer length set to 0.7.
 - [v0.10.0](https://github.com/HasangerGames/suroi/releases/tag/v0.10.0)
-  - Length increased to 10.6 (from 10)
+  - Length increased to 10.6 (from 10).
-  - Left hand y-offset increased to -3 (from -6)
+  - Left hand y-offset increased to -3 (from -6).
-  - Added casing particles
+  - Added casing particles.
 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)
-  - Standing spread decreased to 11° (from 12°)
+  - Standing spread decreased to 11° (from 12°).
-  - Moving spread decreased to 14° (from 15°)
+  - Moving spread decreased to 14° (from 15°).
-  - Hand positions swapped
+  - Hand positions swapped.
-  - Image x-offset increased to 105 (from 90)
+  - Image x-offset increased to 105 (from 90).
 - [v0.8.0](https://github.com/HasangerGames/suroi/releases/tag/v0.8.0)
-  - Standing spread set to 12°
+  - Standing spread set to 12°.
-  - Moving spread increased to 15° (from 14°)
+  - Moving spread increased to 15° (from 14°).
-  - Reload time decreased to 750s (from 1s)
+  - Reload time decreased to 750s (from 1s).
-  - Move speed penalty set to 7%
+  - Move speed penalty set to 7%.
-  - Switch delay increased to 925ms (from 500ms)
+  - Switch delay increased to 925ms (from 500ms).
-  - Fire delay decreased to 925ms (from 1000ms)
+  - Fire delay decreased to 925ms (from 1000ms).
-  - Ammo spawn amount increased to 15 (from 10)
+  - Ammo spawn amount increased to 15 (from 10).
-  - Bullet speed decreased to 0.16 (from 0.35)
+  - Bullet speed decreased to 0.16 (from 0.35).
-  - Range decreased to 48 (from 64)
+  - Range decreased to 48 (from 64).
-  - Obstacle multiplier decreased to 1 (from 2)
+  - Obstacle multiplier decreased to 1 (from 2).
-  - Quickswitch enabled
+  - Quickswitch enabled.
 - [v0.5.0](https://github.com/HasangerGames/suroi/releases/tag/v0.5.0)
-  - Ammo type set to 12 gauge
+  - Ammo type set to 12 gauge.
-  - Ammo spawn amount set to 10
+  - Ammo spawn amount set to 10.
-  - Magazine capacity decreased to 5 (from Infinity)
+  - Magazine capacity decreased to 5 (from Infinity).
-  - Reload time set to 1 second
+  - Reload time set to 1 second.
-  - Single reload enabled
+  - Single reload enabled.
 - [v0.4.0](https://github.com/HasangerGames/suroi/releases/tag/v0.4.0)
-  - Added
+  - Added.